spearb0lt/Face-Liveliness-Detection-Using-DL/README.md

 ##### Outputs:

-•	Bounding box coordinates.
+* Bounding box coordinates.

-•	Confidence scores for each detected face.
+* Confidence scores for each detected face.

 ##### Purpose:

-•	Provides the learned weights required to detect faces in images or video frames.
+* Provides the learned weights required to detect faces in images or video frames.

-•	Can identify faces of varying sizes and orientations in real time.
+* Can identify faces of varying sizes and orientations in real time.

 ##### Usage in Project:

-•	Loaded in gather_examples.py and liveness_demo.py using OpenCV’s cv2.dnn.readNetFromCaffe function.
+* Loaded in gather_examples.py and liveness_demo.py using OpenCV’s cv2.dnn.readNetFromCaffe function.

-•	Combined with deploy.prototxt to initialize the face detection model and run inference.
+* Combined with deploy.prototxt to initialize the face detection model and run inference.

 #### How They Work Together

 ##### 1. Initialization:

-o	The deploy.prototxt file is loaded to define the network structure.
+•	The deploy.prototxt file is loaded to define the network structure.

-o	The res10_300x300_ssd_iter_140000.caffemodel file is loaded to provide the trained weights for each layer.
+•	The res10_300x300_ssd_iter_140000.caffemodel file is loaded to provide the trained weights for each layer.

 ##### 2. Inference:

-o	Input images (e.g., a video frame) are preprocessed and passed through the network.
+* Input images (e.g., a video frame) are preprocessed and passed through the network.

-o	The network outputs:
+* The network outputs:

    •	Bounding boxes for detected faces.

    •	Confidence scores indicating the likelihood that the region contains a face.